krusynth/branchrename/README.md

 # branchrename

-This script goes through all repo that you own on GitHub that are not forks and renames any branches named `master` to a new name (defaults to `release`).
+This script goes through all GitHub repos that you own (that are not forks) and renames any branches named `master` to a new name (defaults to `release`).

 **Note: this process will update all repos effected.
 As a result, these will appear at the beginning of your GitHub repositories list, and any configured hooks (CI, etc.) will be triggered.**